timdeschryver/timdeschryver.dev/content/blog/how-to-stay-up-to-date/index.md

 ![My inbox filtered on the Angular repository, containing the most recent releases.](./images/github-notifications.png)

+While you're at it, you can also check the "Discussions" checkbox.
+This could be interesting if repositories use discussions to discuss new features.

 ### GitHub "For you" feed

 The new "For you" feed (which is currently in beta) is useful to see what's going on.